INTERCEPTING OVARIAN CANCER

 TeamLab: Intercepting Ovarian Cancer

-Dr. Kara Long Roche is an Associate Attending and member of the Section for Ovarian Cancer Surgery on the Gynecology Service in the Department of Surgery at Memorial Sloan Kettering Cancer Center.
+Dr. Kara Long is an Associate Attending and member of the Section for Ovarian Cancer Surgery on the Gynecology Service in the Department of Surgery at Memorial Sloan Kettering Cancer Center.
 She received her undergraduate degree from the University of Virginia and her M.D. from the University of North Carolina at Chapel Hill.
 She completed a residency in Obstetrics and Gynecology at New York University Medical Center and a fellowship in Gynecologic Oncology at Memorial Sloan Kettering Cancer Center, where she was the recipient of the Dr Michael E. Burt award for clinical excellence upon graduation in 2013.
 During fellowship, she received a Master in Science degree in Clinical Epidemiology and Health Services Research from Weill Cornell.
-On completion of her clinical training, Dr. Long Roche joined the Kelly Gynecology Oncology Service at the Johns Hopkins Hospital in Baltimore, but soon after was recruited back to join the Gynecology Service at Memorial Sloan Kettering in 2015.
+On completion of her clinical training, Dr. Long joined the Kelly Gynecology Oncology Service at the Johns Hopkins Hospital in Baltimore, but soon after was recruited back to join the Gynecology Service at Memorial Sloan Kettering in 2015.

-As a member of the Section for Ovarian Cancer Surgery, Dr. Long Roche has established herself as a busy clinician, clinical and translational researcher, and educator.
+As a member of the Section for Ovarian Cancer Surgery, Dr. Long has established herself as a busy clinician, clinical and translational researcher, and educator.
 She has presented nationally and internationally on hereditary ovarian cancer, risk reducing strategies, and the surgical management of advanced ovarian cancer.
 She has published numerous peer reviewed articles, chapters, and reviews on ovarian cancer prevention and optimizing outcomes during ovarian cancer debulking surgery.
-Dr Long Roche is an active member of the Society of Gynecologic Oncology and the International Gynecologic Cancer Society.
+Dr Long is an active member of the Society of Gynecologic Oncology and the International Gynecologic Cancer Society.
 She is the Associate Director of the Fellowship in Gynecologic Oncology at Sloan Kettering and takes pride in training the next generation of Gynecologic Oncologists.

 Kathleen H. Burns, MD, PhD